-Parents play an extremely critical role in the child’s communication journey, as they are the primary communication partners in the child’s life and spend the maximum amount of time with the child.
-This section has been developed to guide parents, if their child is starting to use Avaz for the first time, and to provide strategies and methods to help implement Avaz at home.
-This guide has been developed under the guidance Octave Speech and Hearing Clinic, Bangalore.
+Parents play a critical role in the child’s communication journey, as they are the primary communication partners in the child’s life and spend the maximum amount of time with the child.
+This section has been developed to guide parents, if their child is starting to use Avaz, and to provide strategies and methods to help implement Avaz at home.
+This guide has been developed under the guidance of Octave Hearing & Speech Centre, Bangalore

 The app can be completely personalized to suit every child's unique preferences (e.g. favourite foods, toys, activities etc.) through simple, yet powerful customization options.
 The app also supports every child's individual support needs (cognitive, visual, motor needs) through an appropriate set of options in Settings.